Botanical name Doryphora sassafras

 A variety of leaves, differing ages and conditions.
 Until the tree gets somewhat older you will find leaves quite close to ground level even under more closed canopies, though not flowers, they are always a bit higher up.

 Doryphora sassafras seems to hold onto its' scars for a while, you can also see this in the flower photo, look for the mark where the leaf stalks fall off the branchlets.
-You will also see occaisional faint raised rings or ripples, though often they don't encircle the trunk, perhaps semi circular ripples?

-The same trunk lower down, the bark is starting to mature.
-This Sassafras is by no means mature, at least insofar as the size of the trunk.
 Because the tree coppices it can be a little hard to determine how old it actually is, that is the main trunk can die, from axes, bull dozing, chain sawing or fire and still pop up again.
-Doryphora sassafras have been known to live for a couple of millenia.
-I will get some photos of more mature trunks when I get the camera further up the block again.